Hope of Israel Ministries (Ecclesia of YEHOVAH):

 From the time of Theophilus, it was several hundred years before this doctrine became a part of the Catholic dogma.
 It was in the last twenty-five years of the FOURTH century that "what might be called the definitive trinitarian dogma 'one God in three persons' became thoroughly assimilated into Christian life and thought" (New Catholic Encyclopedia, "Holy Trinity").

-From this it is evident that the "central doctrine" of Catholicism and Protestantism was not a part of the "faith which was once delivered unto the saints" (Jude 3) during or prior to the time of Jude, but was ADDED by later theologians.
+From this it is evident that the "central doctrine" of Catholicism and Protestantism was NOT a part of the "faith which was once delivered unto the saints" (Jude 3) during or prior to the time of Jude, but was ADDED by later theologians.

 However, the belief that YEHOVAH God is one substance, yet three persons, is one of the CENTRAL doctrines of the so-called Christian religion.
 The concept of the Trinity is believed by most professing "Christians" today -- whether Catholic or Protestant.